CodeScoring/docs/docs/osa/jfrog_osa.en.md

 # If set to 'false' allows artifact downloads regardless of errors from CodeScoringAPI or plugin
 blockOnErrors: true

+# If set to 'true', the plugin will scan all supported repositories
+# except specified in the "excludeRepositories" section.
+scanAllRepositories: false

+# Store scan date and blocking reasons in the artifact properties.
+storeScanProperties: false

 # Default settings for all repositories.
-Can be overridden by repositories.repo-name: settings
+Can be overridden by repositories.repo-name settings
 defaults:
  dockerRegistryUrl: jfrog.my.domain